-UPDATE (08/15/19): As of today the free Flash-based games such as Scrabble Sprint are still working.
+FLASH UPDATE (12/04/19): As of today the free Flash-based games such as Scrabble Sprint are still working.
 In Google Chrome, to open the games you must now re-allow the Adobe Flash Player for my website every time you re-open Chrome.

-NOTE: If you were previously able to play the Flash games in Google Chrome but now cannot open them, a recent Chrome update may be the cause.
+GOOGLE CHROME USERS: If you were previously able to play the Flash games in Google Chrome but now cannot open them, a recent Chrome update may be the cause.
 Your Adoble Flash Player may be disabled in Google Chrome.
 To re-enable the Flash Player, click the Lock icon in the address bar above and choose Site Settings.
 On that screen, change Flash: "Block" to Flash: "Allow".
 Next, refresh your browser.
 The Flash-based games should now open.

-OTHER BROWSERS: In some browsers, the easiest way to allow Flash for my site in any browser is click the red rectangle under the "Free Online Brain Games" heading in the sidebar at right.
+OTHER BROWSERS: In some browsers, the easiest way to allow Flash for my site is to click the red rectangle under the "Free Online Brain Games" heading in the sidebar at right.
 This should open a pop-up message asking whether you want to Allow Adobe Flash.
 See below for alternative methods for allowing Flash.

 Through this year and next (2019-2020), the major browser companies including Google, Apple, Mozilla, and Microsoft will restrict Adobe Flash more and more.
-They are coordinating together to remove Flash from the web entirely.
-Near the end of 2020, the Flash games will stop working completely.
+They are coordinating together with Adobe to remove Flash from the internet entirely.
+By December 2020 the Flash games will stop working completely.

 This is not what I personally would want to see happen.
 Unfortunately it is out of my control.
 The browser companies have their reasons.

 I will do my best to keep the Flash games going as long as I can.
 And all is not lost.
 The HTML5-based brain games are not affected by the slow death of Flash.

 HTML5 is a different, newer technology.
 It is enabled in your browser automatically without the need for a plug-in.